-We introduce a ring of generalized partial $D\Delta$ operators in the spirit of H. Gl\"using-L\"ur\ss en and investigate the basic properties of this ring.
-The readers should be aware that most of the following propositions do not hold if we consider a rather straightforward ring $\mathbb{C}[z_1,\cdots ,z_n,e^{z_1}]$.
+We introduce a ring of generalized partial $D\Delta$-operators in the spirit of H. Gl\"using-L\"ur\ss en and investigate the basic properties of this ring.
+The reader should be aware that most of the following propositions do not hold if we consider the smaller ring $\mathbb{C}[z_1,\cdots ,z_n,e^{z_1}]$.

-\begin{defn} We define the ring $\mathcal{H}_n$ of generalized partial $D\Delta$ operators inductively as follows:
+\begin{defn} We define the ring $\mathcal{H}_n$ of generalized partial $D\Delta$-operators inductively as follows:

 For $n=1$, we put $\mathcal{H}_1=\mathcal{H}$.